CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

   date_part('days',timestamp)
 {% endhighlight %}

+Once you get a sense of what the values are to be used later in the CartoCSS, clear this query.

-The CartoCSS used to produce the map is here:
+The CartoCSS used to produce the map is below.
+Replace the CartoCSS that was previously used and use the updated styling instead.

 {% highlight css %}
 Map {